openstax/osbooks-introduction-python-programming/media/interactive/coderunner/README.md

 There is a different folder for each chapter.
 Each such folder contains that chapter's code runner instances.

 Each instance is defined by a generic HTML file and a JS file that specifies that instances files, solution, and whether to show the solution.

+## LICENSE
+The code runner is developed by Wiley and is not subject to the CC BY license.